fredvs/xtop/readme.txt

+xtop is a suite of configurable source beautifiers.

-ptop is a configurable source beautifier for pascal  sources.
+jtop is a beautifier for java sources. jtop is bases on ptop.

-Specially the ones supported by FPC.

-ptop  belongs  to  the  FPC utils package.
+ptop is a beautifier for pascal  sources, specially the ones supported by FPC. ptop  belongs  to  the  FPC utils package.
+This version of ptop from xtop has extended features.

-The writer of the program is Michael Van Canneyt.
+The writer of the ptop is Michael Van Canneyt.

 The program is a modernized (OOP, Streams,  Delphi  extensions) version based on a program by Peter Grogono, who in turn based his program on a Pascal pretty-printer written by Ledgard, Hueras, and Singer.